 If you are a Hilton Gold or Diamond, this large downtown hotel is a great choice, both for the location and the top floor lounge.
-It is connected to the Washington State Convention Center via a concourse, so is convenient if you need to access this building and if you want to check out the many Seattle attractions.
-You can walk to Macy’s, Nordstroms and the Pacific Center from this Hilton and are about 3 blocks from the light rail.
-Amenities at this Hilton include a restaurant and bar on the lobby level, the Executive Lounge on the top floor, fitness center, room service, complimentary business centre, concierge services, on-site parking.
-Our tip is to park behind the hotel at the convention centre for about half the price of the hotel car park.
-If you are there on a Sunday, parking is free at the convention centre.
+It is connected to the Washington State Convention Center via a concourse, so it is convenient if you need to access this building and if you want to check out the many Seattle attractions.
+You can walk to Macy’s, Nordstroms, and the Pacific Center from this Hilton and are about 3 blocks from the light rail.
+Amenities at this Hilton include a restaurant and bar on the lobby level, the Executive Lounge on the top floor, a fitness center, room service, complimentary business center, concierge services, on-site parking.
+Our tip is to park behind the hotel at the convention center for about half the price of the hotel car park.
+If you are there on a Sunday, parking is free at the convention center.

 The Hilton Executive Lounge was renovated in 2014 and is on the top (29th) floor of the hotel.
-It offers top tier Hilton HHonors members a warm and intimate environment to work or relax in, with a big screen television, complimentary continental breakfast, light afternoon snacks, non-alcoholic beverages, and free internet on dedicated computer workstations.
-The lounge is accessible daily from 6 to 8 p.m and breakfast is served 6.30 am to 9.30 am with the evening reception 5 to 7 p.m.
+It offers top tier Hilton HHonors members a warm and intimate environment to work or relax in, with a big-screen television, complimentary continental breakfast, light afternoon snacks, non-alcoholic beverages, and free internet on dedicated computer workstations.
+The lounge is accessible daily from 6 to 8 pm, and breakfast is served from 6:30 am to 9:30 am with the evening reception from 5 to 7 pm.

 3. Grand Hyatt Seattle